Edamame Broccoli Wild Rice Salad

-- Add all ingredients to a large bowl and mix well.
+- Add all salad ingredients to a large mixing bowl and mix well.

-- Store in the fridge in a container for up to 4 days.
+- Serve right away or store in the fridge in a container for up to 4 days.

 The nutritional information listed below is if you make 4 servings out of this.
 For 6 servings, each serving would provide 298 calories, 8.4 grams of fat, 14.6 grams of protein and 42 grams of carbohydrates.